gillianassi/Portfolio/src/markdown/Research/CUDAProgramming.md

         </p>
         <h2 class="subsubtitle">Solution</h2>
         <p>
-            As previously mentioned in the conclusion of the last exercise, the modified kernel written for Figure 6.2 introduces no additional arithmetic operations.
+            As previously mentioned in the conclusion of the last exercise, the modified kernel for <i>Figure 6.4</i> introduces no additional arithmetic operations, while the optimization for <i>Figure 6.2</i> introduces one.
             <br><br>
         </p>
         <h2 class="subtitle">Exercise 6.3</h2>